tiagoamaro/pickpocket-rust/README.md

 ## Installation

-Pickpocket is distributed as a Rust crate, also having its Linux, MacOS and Windows binaries released on this repository.
+Pickpocket is distributed as a Rust crate.

-### Binaries

-Binaries for all OSes are available at the ["releases page"](https://github.com/tiagoamaro/pickpocket-rust/releases)

 ### cargo